peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context object to control the precision.
 The rounding and exponent range settings of this context are ignored (the rounding mode is always treated as HalfEven).
 If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null.
+Can be null, in which the precision is unlimited.

 <b>Returns:</b>